pmonteiroborges/cs1710-Final-Project/README.md

 ## Struggles:

-- Modeling all 50 states at once WITH the population included led to a long modeling time(we don't know how long - we've waited at most ~20 minutes).
+- Modeling all 50 states at once WITH the population included led to a long modeling time (we don't know how long - we've waited at most ~20 minutes).

 - Adding a function mapping to candidates -> int increased modeling time dramatically, so extensability became an issue for > 2 Candidates

+## Tradeoffs
+- we wanted to optimize efficiency since we were dealing with large ints
+    - only used two candidates
+    - only used original 13 colonies as states
+    - divided state populations by 4

+## Assumptions and Limits
+- we assumed that every person can and will vote
+- modeling two candidates, but the electoral college allows for more than two

+## Goals and Changes
+- we realized that our reach goal was unrealistic since we needed temporal mode to track changes over time
+- we found that trying to model the system with actual state populations and all 50 states was difficult due to inefficiency

+## Understanding Model
+- in a given instance, you can see which candidate each state voted for, how many electoral votes each candidate received, how many overall people voted for each candidate, and who won the overall election
+- the visualizer summarizes the data